areebbashir/Flipkat-product-categorisation/README.md

 | Log Loss  | 0.268  | 0.082 |
 | F-1 Score  | 0.97  | 0.98  |

-We see that there is no clear affect on the accuracy by the use of custom stopwords.
+We see that there is no significant affect on the accuracy by the use of custom stopwords.
 So this proves to be not useful.

 Finally I used Glove embeddings and trained XGBoost and neural networks with them.